Actinidia: Uses

-Kiwifruit is a cultivar group of A. deliciosa, and hardy kiwi is the species Actinidia arguta, which has small fruit weighing 10–15 g, with green edible skins and green flesh; it is hardier than A. deliciosa.
+Kiwifruit is a cultivar group of A. chinesis, and hardy kiwi is the species Actinidia arguta, which has small fruit weighing 10–15 g, with green edible skins and green flesh; it is hardier than A. chinensis.
 Some species are grown as ornamental plants, notably A. kolomikta.

 In Japan, Actinidia polygama (silver vine) is noted for having an effect on cats much like that of catnip.
 It is mentioned in the saying 猫にまたたび、女郎に小判 (neko ni matatabi, jorō ni koban, "silver vine to a cat, a coin to a prostitute"), meaning to put someone in a good mood by providing that which they most desire.

-A. kolomikta is the hardiest species (to about -40 °C or -40 °F), and has distinctive white- and pink-variegated foliage even on wild plants, an unusual phenomenon.
+A. kolomikta is the hardiest species (to about −40 °C or −40 °F), and has distinctive white- and pink-variegated foliage even on wild plants, an unusual phenomenon.
 Its fruit is very small, weighing 8 g or less.

 Etymology

 Actinidia is derived from Ancient Greek ἀκτῑ́ς 'ray', and is a reference to the rayed styles of the flowers.